Are you feeling undervalued in your position at work?

 Those who spend two years or less at a previous job see only a 2.7% raise in a new job, Quartz reports.
 Stay 10 years or more, and the raise is just 2.2%.

-The sweet spot to quit is after three to five years.
+The sweet spot for changing jobs is after three to five years.
 Full-time employees see a whopping 8.3% raise with a new employer after this time.

 Stay six to nine years, and the average raise is still relatively good at 6%.